DockYard/ember-cli-deploy-compress/README.md

 ### filePattern

 Files matching this pattern will be compressed.
-Note: image files such as `.png`, `.jpg` and `.gif` should not be compressed, as they already are.
+Note: image files such as `.png`, `.jpg` and `.gif` are already compressed and therefore should not be included.

 *Default:* `'\*\*/\*.{js,css,json,ico,map,xml,txt,svg,eot,ttf,woff,woff2}'`

 ### ignorePattern

-Files matching this pattern will *not* be compressed even if they match filePattern
+Files matching this pattern will *not* be compressed even if they match `filePattern`.

 *Default:* null

 ### distDir

-The root directory where the files matching `filePattern` will be searched for.
+The root directory where the files match `filePattern` will be searched.

 By default, this option will use the `distDir` property of the deployment context, provided by [ember-cli-deploy-build][2].

 *Default:* `context.distDir`

 ### distFiles

 The list of built project files.

 This option should be relative to `distDir` and should include the files that match `filePattern`.
 By default, this option will use the `distFiles` property of the deployment context, provided by [ember-cli-deploy-build][2].

 *Default:* `context.distDir`

 ### zopfli

-Use node-zopfli for gzip compression (better than regular gzip compression but worse that brotli compression.
-When brotli is not available for your browsers it's a good option, but compression takes more time).
+If brotli is not available for your browsers, use node-zopfli for gzip compression.
+It is better than regular gzip compression and a good substitute when brotli is not available.

 If set to `true`, you will need to `npm install node-zopfli --save-dev` in your app.